Skip to main content

 Snapshots offer a quick and efficient way to create point-in-time backups of PVCs.
 However, this method depends on the cloud provider's support for CSI snapshots.

-Note: Customers using self-managed clusters may not have snapshot capabilities.
+Note: Self-managed clusters may not have snapshot capabilities.
 In such cases, consider using Restic as an alternative.

-For more details, visit the Velero Restic documentation.
+For more details, visit the Velero file system backup documentation.

 Verifying and Validating Backups